Zephyr: Analog-to-Digital Conversion

 - Use a adc_sequence_callback function to handle the ADC data after each sample is read.

-- There are defined ADC action enumerations that can be returned by the callback to handle progression through the sequence:
+- There are defined ADC action enumerations that can be returned by the callback to signal to the async read function how to handle progression through the sequence:

 Logging Arrays